cardano-foundation/CIPs/README.md

 ![Diagram: Mary interacting with community and editors for a Cardano Proposal](https://raw.githubusercontent.com/cardano-foundation/CIPs/master/BiweeklyMeetings/sequence_diagram.png "sequence_diagram.png")

 Extend or discuss ‘ideas’ in the [Developer Forums](https://forum.cardano.org/c/developers/cips/122), Cardano’s Official [Developer Telegram Group](https://t.me/CardanoDevelopersOfficial) or in `#developers` in Cardano Ambassadors Slack.
-CIP Editors meetings are [public](https://www.crowdcast.io/cips-biweekly), [recorded](https://www.crowdcast.io/cips-biweekly) and [summarized](https://github.com/cardano-foundation/CIPs/tree/master/BiweeklyMeetings): do join and participate for discussions/PRs of significances to you.
+CIP Editors meetings are public and recorded: do join and participate for discussions/PRs of significance to you.

-> 🛈 To facilitate browsing and information sharing for non-Github users, an auto-generated site is also provided at [cips.cardano.org](https://cips.cardano.org/).
+> To facilitate browsing and information sharing for non-Github users, an auto-generated site is also provided at [cips.cardano.org](https://cips.cardano.org/).

 ### Current Editors